juni-b-queer/bsky-event-handlers/src/validations/README.md

 # Validators

-Validators are used to determine whether or not an action should be triggered.
+Validators are used to determine whether an action should be triggered.
 We provide a variety of preset validators, such as checking if the post starts with, contains or matches a certain string, or was posted by a specific user.
 Moreover, the package allows for the creation of custom validators per your requirement.

-## Create a Validator

-Coming soon (also you can just look at the code of the existing ones for now, they're pretty simple)

 ## Existing Validators